medic/chromium-crosswalk/README.md

 By default, Chrome, Chromium and Crosswalk limit the maximum space that IndexedDB can use to 10% of available disk space.
 Our fork of Crosswalk aims to remove this restriction.

+To deactivate the storage limit, use the `--unlimited-storage` command-line flag.
+On android, this can be activated by adding the flag to `src/main/assets/xwalk-command-line`.
+E.g.:

+	xwalk --unlimited-storage --enable-logging --v=1 --enable-logging=stderr --show-fps-panel

 ## What do we build?

 	xwalk_core_library.aar